ArthurLuciani/serpy/README.md

 ### Sending data
 To send data use the Connection.sendData method.
 Several modes are available:
  - mode 0 (default) : the data will just be sent as is without blocking (except if the internal queue is full)
- - mode 1 : the data will be sent and the method will block until acknoledgment
+ - mode 1 : the data will be sent and the method will block until acknowledgment
  - mode 2 : similar to mode 0 but encodes data in base 85.
 Used to prevent encountering control characters.
 If data is of type *bytes* then the mode will automticaly change to 2.

 An optional timeout may be specified.
 The method may block for up to 2\*timeout.
 On timeout may raise queue.Full exception or return False in mode 1.